AidanSpeakss/makeurown/README.md

 # 2048 with IMAGES

-A 2048 clone which display images instead of number cells.
+A 2048 clone where users can save there progress across devices, generate their own custum 2048 games with images or animated GIF's easily.
+And save those custume games to the cloud.

 Inspired from [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), based on [Saming's 2048](http://saming.fr/p/2048/) (also a clone).